marcduiker/azure-functions-university/lessons/configuration-dotnet.md

 ## 3. Adding custom application settings

-### 3.1.
-Using local.settings.json (Stace)

-#### 3.1.1.
-Configuration Settings
+### Steps

-1. Create a new Azure Function project, select HTTP as the trigger
+1. In VSCode, create a new HTTP Trigger Function App with the following settings:
-2. Open the new project and rename `Function1.cs` to `ReadingEnvironmentVariables.cs`
-3. Rename the Function1 class to match the filename
+   1. Location: *AzureFunctions.Configuration*
+   2. Language: *C#*
+   3. Template: *HttpTrigger*
+   4. Function name: *ReadingAppConfigurationVariables*
+   5. Namespace: *AzureFunctionsUniversity.Demo*
+   6. AccessRights: *Function*
-4. Change the `FunctionName` attribute to reflec the name of the class
+2. Change the `FunctionName` attribute to reflect the name of the class
 ```c#
 [FunctionName(nameof(ReadingEnvironmentVariables))]
 ```
-5. Remove the code inside the `Run` function and replace with the following snippet
+3. Remove the code inside the `Run` function and replace with the following snippet
 ```c#
     log.LogInformation("ReadingEnvironmentVariables Triggered via HTTP");
     var config = _configuration["ConfigurationValue"];
     return new OkObjectResult($"ConfigurationValue: {config}");
 ```
-6. The finished function should look something like
+4. The finished function should look something like
 ```c#
 using System;
 using System.IO;